james-burt/pennineway/route.markdown

 Much of this day is a riverside walk, with a great deal of stile-hopping, after which comes some boggy ground, which is only partially slabbed.
 From Black Hill, the route descends to Greenhead.

 # Greenhead to Bellingham
 This section includes a rollercoaster of hills along Hadrian's Wall before cutting north towards Scotland.
+Just before Bellingham comes Honeystead Farm where there is a pit-stop, providing shelter, kettle, and a fridge of soft drinks in return for a donation.

 # Bellingham to Byrness
 A day of heather moorlands and forests before reaching the town of Byrness, which provided accommodation for forestry workers.